 This month’s Clean Eating Magazine had a section in it for clean eating dressings.
-My eyes and ears really perked up when I saw a recipe for ranch dressing.
+My eyes and ears really perked up when I saw a Clean Eating Ranch Dressing Recipe.
 Of all the things I sorely miss, it’s ranch dressing.
 I mean, there’s just NOTHING you can’t put it on.
 I even tried it on vanilla ice cream once, and it wasn’t half bad.

 Pathetic, I know.